tunnelvr/tunnelvr/README.md

 Hit the "Play" button on the top right

-## Controls
+# Controls

-### The non-VR pancake flatscreen interface
+## The non-VR pancake flatscreen interface

-If you do not have a VR system, you can use TunnelVR in the following way:
+If you do not have a VR system, you can still run and control TunnelVR on a normal PC with a mouse:

 * Cursor keys or WASD keys will move forwards, backwards and rotate your camera view left and right.
 * Shift-Up/Down or W/S keys rotates your view up and down (nodding your head)